China faces more pressure as Nov imports shrink unexpectedly, exports slow

 The government is due to release data on factory output, fixed-asset investment and retail sales later this week.

 Analysts see more policy support in coming months if the economy continues to stumble, with many expecting both more rate cuts and reductions in banks' reserve requirement ratios (RRR).
-Hopes of more stimulus have pushed China's benchmark stock indexes to their highest in more than three years.
+Hopes of more stimulus have pushed China's benchmarket stock indexes .CSI300 to their highest in more than three years.

 Sources familiar with China's policy-making said leaders are prepared to lower rates again and loosen lending curbs on concerns that falling prices could cause a spike in bad loans, business failures and job losses.